 If you notice people at work sending and receiving calls and texts throughout the day, you’re witnessing a worldwide trend.
 Unfortunately, the issue won’t go away on its own.
-Unless managers learn how to block outgoing calls, for example, workers may be tempted to make calls throughout the day.
+Unless managers learn how to block outgoing calls, workers may be tempted to make calls throughout the day.

 It stands to reason that worker productivity will improve when their smartphones can’t initiate or receive calls and texts.
-Making it actually happen, however, is much easier said than done.
+Making it happen, however, is much easier said than done.

 1. Block All Outgoing Calls